-1. What is the Statewide Transfer General Education Core (STGEC)?
+1. What is the Indiana College Core (Formerly the STGEC)?

-The STGEC was developed by the public institutions in Indiana in response to Senate Enrolled Act 182 2012.
+The Indiana College Core was developed by the public institutions in Indiana in response to Senate Enrolled Act 182 2012.
 It allows a student who satisfactorily completes an approved program of general education at any public institution to transfer that coursework to another public institution as a block of 30 credit hours towards the general education core requirements.

-The STGEC applies to all students enrolling at a public institution in Indiana in the fall of 2013 and after.
+The Indiana College Core applies to all students enrolling at a public institution in Indiana in the fall of 2013 and after.
 Degree requirements change over time, and so the date at which you first enter a school determines the requirements that apply to you (this is sometimes known as catalog year, or degree requirement term).
-Depending on the policies of the individual institution, you may be able to change your degree requirement term to be eligible for the STGEC.
+Depending on the policies of the individual institution, you may be able to change your degree requirement term to be eligible for the Indiana College Core.

-3. What is meant to satisfactorily complete the STGEC?
+3. What is meant to satisfactorily complete the Indiana College Core?

-Requirements for completion of the STGEC vary by campus and institution.
-A student must fulfill the STGEC requirements of the school at which a student is enrolled, with a minimum of 30 credit hours, and with an STGEC grade point average (GPA) no lower than 2.0.
-Each state public institution has specified how their program meets the competencies described within the STGEC framework.
+Requirements for completion of the Indiana College Core vary by campus and institution.
+A student must fulfill the Indiana College Core requirements of the school at which a student is enrolled, with a minimum of 30 credit hours, and with an Indiana College Core grade point average (GPA) no lower than 2.0.
+Each state public institution has specified how their program meets the competencies described within the Indiana College Core framework.

-4. I have satisfactorily completed the STGEC.
+4. I have satisfactorily completed the Indiana College Core.
 Can I transfer to any state educational institution?

 Yes, you must apply for admission as a transfer student in the usual way.
-Once admitted into your new institution, the 30 credit hours of general education (STGEC) coursework you have completed will transfer in accordance with appropriate transfer policies.
+Once admitted into your new institution, the 30 credit hours of general education (Indiana College Core) coursework you have completed will transfer in accordance with appropriate transfer policies.

-The STGEC competencies, which were agreed upon by faculty across public institutions, are the skills and knowledge associated with the coursework considered foundational for further study in higher education and introduce students to a range of skills and disciplines.
-Within the STGEC framework, the competencies are categorized as either Foundational Skills or Ways of Knowing.
+The Indiana College Core competencies, which were agreed upon by faculty across public institutions, are the skills and knowledge associated with the coursework considered foundational for further study in higher education and introduce students to a range of skills and disciplines.
+Within the Indiana College Core framework, the competencies are categorized as either Foundational Skills or Ways of Knowing.
 The competencies can be viewed here: www.in.gov/che/4628.htm .

-6. Do Advanced Placement (AP), College Level Examination Program (CLEP), dual credit, International Baccalaureate (IB) coursework or exams count towards the STGEC requirements?
+6. Do Advanced Placement (AP), College Level Examination Program (CLEP), dual credit, International Baccalaureate (IB) coursework or exams count towards the Indiana College Core requirements?

-In accordance with institutional polices, Advanced Placement (AP), International Baccalaureate (IB) CLEP, and dual credit may count towards fulfillment of the STGEC requirements at public institutions.
+In accordance with institutional polices, Advanced Placement (AP), International Baccalaureate (IB) CLEP, and dual credit may count towards fulfillment of the Indiana College Core requirements at public institutions.
 Students who transfer to another institution should be aware that test credit will be reevaluated upon transfer in accordance with the receiving institutions’ articulation policies.
-Institutions may accept other forms of credit according to their own existing policies, but these hours will not count towards the requirements of the STGEC.
+Institutions may accept other forms of credit according to their own existing policies, but these hours will not count towards the requirements of the Indiana College Core.

-7. Does equivalent out-of-state credit count towards the STGEC requirements?
+7. Does equivalent out-of-state credit count towards the Indiana College Core requirements?

-Yes, transfer credit from a regionally accredited institution (whether in-state or out of state) may apply toward fulfillment of an Indiana public institution’s STGEC requirements, in accordance with that institution’s transfer credit policy.
-If the student earns the STGEC milestone and then subsequently transfers to another Indiana state institution, the receiving institution will recognize the STGEC milestone, and the student’s transfer credit will apply toward fulfillment of other requirements at the receiving institution in accordance with that institution’s transfer credit policy.
+Yes, transfer credit from a regionally accredited institution (whether in-state or out of state) may apply toward fulfillment of an Indiana public institution’s Indiana College Core requirements, in accordance with that institution’s transfer credit policy.
+If the student earns the Indiana College Core milestone and then subsequently transfers to another Indiana state institution, the receiving institution will recognize the Indiana College Core milestone, and the student’s transfer credit will apply toward fulfillment of other requirements at the receiving institution in accordance with that institution’s transfer credit policy.

-8. What if I want to transfer before I have completed the STGEC?
+8. What if I want to transfer before I have completed the Indiana College Core?

 Your coursework will be articulated on a course-by-course basis by the institution to which you transfer.

-9. What is the relationship between the Core Transfer Library (CTL) and the STGEC?
+9. What is the relationship between the Core Transfer Library (CTL) and the Indiana College Core?

 The courses in the CTL represent commonly taken and transferred courses, and many of the courses on the CTL satisfy general education requirements.
-The STGEC is met by following a program of general education at the public institution at which you are enrolled, and courses in the CTL represent just a fraction of those available to you at public institutions in Indiana.
+The Indiana College Core is met by following a program of general education at the public institution at which you are enrolled, and courses in the CTL represent just a fraction of those available to you at public institutions in Indiana.

-10. How do I know that I have completed the STGEC?
+10. How do I know that I have completed the Indiana College Core?

-Once you have completed the STGEC requirements at the public institution where you are enrolled, that institution will certify STGEC completion on your transcript.
-If you are subsequently admitted as a transfer student to another public institution, that institution will recognize the completed STGEC, apply 30 credit hours of general education to your academic record, and indicate on your academic transcript that you have completed the Indiana STGEC.
+Once you have completed the Indiana College Core requirements at the public institution where you are enrolled, that institution will certify Indiana College Core completion on your transcript.
+If you are subsequently admitted as a transfer student to another public institution, that institution will recognize the completed Indiana College Core, apply 30 credit hours of general education to your academic record, and indicate on your academic transcript that you have completed the Indiana College Core.

-11. Does the STGEC satisfy all general education requirements at the receiving institution?
+11. Does the Indiana College Core satisfy all general education requirements at the receiving institution?

-12. Does the STGEC affect other degree requirements?
+12. Does the Indiana College Core affect other degree requirements?

-The STGEC does not change any requirements for a major or other degree objective.
-If any course within the STGEC is a requirement for a major or other degree objective at the receiving institution, and if you do not meet the grade requirement for that objective, then the receiving institution may require you to repeat the course.
+The Indiana College Core does not change any requirements for a major or other degree objective.
+If any course within the Indiana College Core is a requirement for a major or other degree objective at the receiving institution, and if you do not meet the grade requirement for that objective, then the receiving institution may require you to repeat the course.
 It is absolutely critical that you work closely with your academic advisor to determine what relationship, if any, exists between requirements for general education and requirements for a specific major and/or other degree objective.
 You may exceed 60 credit hours (for an associate degree) or 120 credit hours (for a baccalaureate degree) required for your degree.

 13. I am studying at an independent (private) college or university in Indiana.
-Does the STGEC apply to me?
+Does the Indiana College Core apply to me?

-Independent or private institutions in Indiana are not subject to SEA 182 (2012) and are not, therefore, required to participate in the STGEC.
+Independent or private institutions in Indiana are not subject to SEA 182 (2012) and are not, therefore, required to participate in the Indiana College Core.
 Transfer credits are evaluated on a course-by-course basis

-14. Is there a list of courses that are included in the STGEC?
+14. Is there a list of courses that are included in the Indiana College Core?

-Specific STGEC requirements, and the courses that meet those requirements, vary by campus and institutions.
-Most institutions provide a list of courses that apply to their own STGEC requirements but they are not required to do so.
+Specific Indiana College Core requirements, and the courses that meet those requirements, vary by campus and institutions.
+Most institutions provide a list of courses that apply to their own Indiana College Core requirements but they are not required to do so.

-15. As I choose courses to complete the STGEC, why is working with an advisor so important?
+15. As I choose courses to complete the Indiana College, why is working with an advisor so important?